supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-03.md

 <validation step="69c0b1c3-345d-49aa-9e22-e70838c77609" />

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-> - Hit the Validate button for the corresponding task.
+> - Click on the **Validate** button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+> - If you need any assistance, please contact us at **labs-support@spektrasystems.com**.
 We are available 24/7 to help you out.

 ## Review

 In this lab, you have performed  the following tasks:

-- Evaluated Chat Flow Performance and Robustness
+- Evaluated chat flow performance and robustness.
-- Deployed and Managed RAG Flow to an Online Endpoint
+- Deployed and managed RAG flow to an online endpoint.

 ### You have successfully completed the lab.